International Security

 Learning and teaching

-Research is fundamental to the International Relations programme.
+Research is fundamental to the International Security programme.
 You will be taught by a team of research-active scholars who are all specialists and publish in their areas of expertise.
 We include aspects of our research in all our courses, teach optional modules in our areas of expertise and supervise dissertations in our specialist subjects

 Our teaching methods include: